NaVorro Bowman: Professional career

+Pre-draft

-On January 4, 2010, Bowman's mother announced his decision to forgo his final year of NCAA eligibility and enter the 2010 NFL Draft.
+On January 4, 2010, Bowman's mother announced his decision to forgo his final year of NCAA eligibility and enter the 2010 NFL draft.

 San Francisco 49ers

-2010 season: Rookie year
+2010

-On the second day of the 2010 NFL Draft, Bowman was selected in the third round with the 91st overall pick by the San Francisco 49ers.
+On the second day of the 2010 NFL draft, Bowman was selected in the third round with the 91st overall pick by the San Francisco 49ers.
 Bowman played in all 16 games in 2010, starting one in place of Patrick Willis, who was ruled out for Week 17 after undergoing a second surgery on his broken right hand.
 Bowman finished his rookie year with 46 tackles.